nathanss/search-and-replace/README.md

+## PLEASE BACKUP BEFORE APPLYING THIS SCRIPT TO A DIRECTORY

 # search-and-replace

 This is a very simple tool that replaces, at the same time, directory names, file names, and file contents, based on a simple pattern.